Updates to smoke and carbon monoxide alarm regulations.

 - Repair and replace both smoke and carbon monoxide alarms if informed that they are faulty

-These changes do not include a transition period, so landlords must act and complete any required changes before 1 October 2022, to avoid non-compliance and fines of up to £5,000 per breach.
+These fire safety and building safety changes do not include a transition period, so landlords must act and complete any required changes before 1 October 2022, to avoid non-compliance and fines of up to £5,000 per breach.

 Types of alarms.